 For example, my business partner had some money with a company called RealtyShares, and they basically shut down their business last year.
 No money has been lost (yet!), but it shows the risk of investing with start-up companies that are strapped for cash.

 So this means that while I like the overall concept, I’m keeping my investment to a relatively small percentage of my net worth, and I’m spreading it around to different companies for now.

-A few of the companies I’ve invested with so far include:
+A few of the companies I have my eye on or have invested with so far include:

 *These may be affiliate links, which means my site earns a small commission (at no cost to you) if you use their service.
 Thank you!*

 In these particular cases, you must be an accredited investor in order to invest.
 This means you must have a net worth exceeding $1 million (without your home) and/or an annual income of over $200,000 for the last two years (or $300,000 for a couple).